Skip to Content

 The role of the HPRA under this legislation is to establish, publish and maintain a "List of Interchangeable Medicines" which are suitable for generic substitution.
 In the list, products are grouped together according to the active substance, strength, pharmaceutical form and route of administration.
 The first list was published in 2013.

-The current list is available on the Generic / Interchangeable list page
+The current list is available at Interchangeable medicines

 Why is the Interchangeable list important?